Get Pregnant in 2024: Building Your Fertility Plan

 Getting pregnant is a complex biological process requiring multiple systems in the body to be working correctly.
 To make sure that you start your TTC journey with your best foot forward, checking in with your body and health is a must.

 If you haven’t had a checkup in a while, now is a good time to do so.
-Many doctors can schedule a special “preconception checkup”, where they will discuss general aspects of your reproductive health.
+Schedule a “preconception checkup” to discuss general aspects of your reproductive health.
 This includes your:

 - Menstrual cycle patterns